-Added by Tony Holiday on August 20, 2011 at 6:30pm — No Comments
+Added by Robert Bakewell on August 23, 2011 at 5:40pm —

 Found a whole series of wonderfully informative videos on Youtube.
 The quirk is that a few videos have mismatched titles, so the Basic Trail Maintenance video is titled "Constructing Trail Switchbacks", and the Handtools for Trailwork videos (two parts) are titled "An Axe to Grind" (and vice versa), but once I figured out this part I was able to enjoy the videos in all their glory :) So here is a correct list of videos; you'll have to disregard the fact that the titles are wrong.
 The channel… Continue

 Added by Nina 'Froggy' Vlanin on August 4, 2011 at 2:37pm —